Home ➤ Content ➤ Surfing Portugal

 Surfers should visit Portugal between September and April for the best surf.

-Getting started: Portugal has plenty of surf shops in the coastal towns, many will also hire out surfboards and wetsuits and have contacts with surf schools.
+Getting started: Portugal has plenty of surf shops in the coastal towns, many will also hire out surfboards and wetsuits and have contact information for local surf schools.
 Calling into a surf shop, even if you are experienced, will almost certainly pay dividends; they will be able to provide local knowledge on where and when the best surf is to suit your ability and requirements.
 The Stormrider guide to Portugal, downloadable from www.lowpressure.co.uk, may be worth investing in before you go off in search of the surf.

 Ericeira – Popular and famous surfing beach.
 Best surf 2 hours before and 2 hours after high tide.
-Current Surf report
+Current Ericeira surf report

 Costa de Caparica – Venue of the 2008 ISA World Championships and the 2007 ISA Junior Championships.
-Current Surf report
+Current Costa de Caparica surf report